How to make a low-carb or keto diet cheaper

 Short term savings per person per day

 So, how much would you save by following these tips?
 It’s hard to calculate this accurately, but the table below shows you how much you might spend per person per day following a standard American diet (SAD), a LCHF meal plan using expensive ingredients, and a LCHF meal plan by making smart choices.1

 By eating low carb you will clearly spend less at the dentist and likely less at the pharmacy.
 You will probably have smaller medical bills and health insurance premiums might even be cheaper.

 It is not uncommon for medication to be reduced or even stopped when following a low-carb lifestyle, e.g. when reversing type 2 diabetes.

 Finally, there’s no price on living a healthy lifestyle that can result in weight loss, stable moods, reduction of risk factors of most modern diseases, improved insulin sensitivity, better blood sugar control, decreased pain and inflammation and the result of all that, simply feeling good.

-4. Cheap low-carb recipes
+4. Cheap low-carb recipes and meal plans

 By planning ahead, spending your food budget wisely, cooking at home and eating smarter, you can make low carb cheaper!

 Want to start saving money right away?
 Try this guide to our most super cheap low-carb meals.
 They’re all healthy and affordable.

 This Diet Doctor guide was written by Libby Jenkinson, a registered pharmacist, mother of 3 children, and the founder of ditchthecarbs.com, the leading low-carb website in New Zealand and Australia.
 Editing by Dr. Andreas Eenfeldt.